-The Company publishes an annual financial calendar including the dates the Company plans to publish the quarterly results and the date for the Annual General Meeting.
-The calendar can be found on the Company's website, and will also be distributed as a stock exchange notification and updated on Oslo Stock Exchange's website.
+The Company publishes an annual financial calendar including the dates the Company plans to publish the quarterly and interim updates and the date for the Annual General Meeting.
+The calendar can be found on the Company's website and will also be distributed as a stock exchange notification and updated on Oslo Stock Exchange's website.
 The calendar is published at the end of a fiscal year, according to the continuing obligations for companies listed on the Oslo Stock Exchange.
-The calendar is also included in the Company's quarterly financial reports.
+The calendar is also included in the Company's interim reports.